PPhat948/Diabetes-Predict-Streamlit-Webapp/README.md

-# Diabetes Predict Streamlit Webapp
+# Diabetes Prediction Streamlit Webapp

 This web app made by using streamlit to predicts the risk of diabetes based on input features.